The MVP Advantage: Launching Your Product with Confidence

 Each team member brings a specific expertise and serves an important function in the development process.

-As with your app itself, a lean approach will save you from unnecessary spending.
+As with your app, a lean approach will save you from unnecessary spending.
 Try starting with a small team that only has the essential roles.
 A small but high-quality team will often get you further than a large team of questionable talent.
 Remember, you can always hire additional team members and development specialists later.

 In the absence of an existing in-house development team, outsourcing is typically the best approach to manage MVP price.
 A partnership with a development agency allows you to “turn on” the development team whenever needed, without having to worry about employee costs like training, office space, salaries, or benefits.
 In addition to upfront cost, also consider your business goals, timelines, scalability needs, and preferences for control when choosing between in-house or outsourced teams.